 Inkaterra Reserva Amazonica is an eco-luxury lodge on the banks of Amazonian Peru’s Madre de Dios River.
 It has 35 wooden cabanas inspired by the Ese’Eja culture.
-540 bird species have been inventoried in hotel grounds, deep in the rainforest.
+Five hundred forty bird species have been inventoried in the hotel grounds deep in the rainforest.

 Exotic yet accessible, Reserva Amazónica Lodge is situated on the banks of Amazonian Peru’s Madre de Dios Rive, surrounded by a vast rainforest.
 As Peru’s pioneer in nature travel and research, Inkaterra provides an unforgettable introduction to the amazing realm of incomparable biodiversity and takes jungle luxury to the next level.
-The lodge’s 35 thatched-roof cabanas, with their hammocks, crisp white linens, lanterns, and organic bath products, offer simple, low-impact elegance.
+The lodge’s 35 thatched-roof cabanas offer simple, low-impact elegance with their hammocks, crisp white linens, lanterns, and organic bath products.
 From your bed, you can watch the sunset through the treetops, then fall asleep to a toucan serenade, all with your personal butler, just a walkie-talkie call away.

 The property offers a varied selection of à-la-carte excursions, including a visit to the Inkaterra Canopy Walkway, a bridge system at 30 meters above the ground, allowing adventurers to enjoy a privileged view of the Amazon.
 In 2013, Inkaterra Reserva Amazonica was selected by National Geographic Traveler magazine among the world’s 25 best eco-lodges.